3rd course: Shutter Type, Shutter Speed, Freezing Movement, Zoom Panning, Bulb, fill flash & techniques to practice

 Note Any long exposure you have to use: Cable release (lock) or self-timer, tripod, mirror lock-up.

-So now you have two choices either a fast shutter speed to freeze the motion or a lower shutter speed to give a sense of movement of the object
+Ultimately, you have two options: fast shutter speed to freeze movement or slower shutter speed to add a sense of motion.

 Freezing movement: